 It is no surprise that we work only with people we adore.
 We look for incredible food yes, but also wonderful humans making a difference in this industry.

 Our first encounter with the Regina dei Sibillini was in Milan, at a local fair of Italian products.
 We purchased a box of Senatore Cappelli spaghetti: back in London, we could not believe what we just experienced.

-In 2017 we drove our VW vintage car to the Sibillini mountains to meet with Alice and Moreno, visit their land in full Red Beetle style.
+In 2017 we drove our VW vintage car to the Sibillini mountains to meet with Alice and Moreno, visit their land in full Feast Italy style.

 Husband and wife, running a super young company, created something many described as "crazy".
 Wheat on mountains?
 Nonsense.
 Yet, for centuries that was the norm.